Maksim-Volosh/wildberries-catalog-api/README.md

 ## Use cases

-- `GetFilteredProductsUseCase`: Get products by query and filters
+- `FilterProductsUseCase`: Get products by query and filters
-- `ProductParserUseCase`: Parse products from Wildberries API and save to database
+- `ParseProductsUseCase`: Parse products from Wildberries API and save to database

 ## Exceptions